 So how do you choose?
 This depends on your budget, the look youre going for, if youre concerned with green building, functionality, and how much work youre able to put into installation.
 Lets take each one at a time and narrow down your requirements.

 Wood is the most traditional kind of base.
 Its a fairly broad category in itself so you have choices.
+How it is milled ranges from plain to fancy.
 The type of wood figures heavily into the cost of material.
 Hardwood such as oak are more expensive than soft woods such as pine.

 If youre planning on priming and painting it, pine is fine.
+Learn about correctly staining soft wood before you start.
 But for a natural finish, a hardwood is the way to go.
 Unlike pine, oak stains well and has beautiful "pin" grain.

 Enhance Your Wood Base